richardhallett/nml/readme.md

 -----

 ## Windows
+### Visual Studio 2015

 1. Load VS2015
 2. Load the nml.sln - Build

 Testing:

+XUnit should be acquired via nuget and in built test runner should work

+### dotnet CLI

-1. nuget restore
+1. cd nml
-2. Xunit visual studio runner is included so tests should just work.
+2. dotnet build

-## Linux
+## Linux - Mono

 1. Ensure you have the latest version of mono installed > 4
 2. Build